suzoo-dev/oe-todo-app/README.md

 During the development of this Todo App, I focused on the following key areas:

+- **Planning and Database Design**: I spent some time planning out the project which can be seen in the system design and ERD image.
 - **GraphQL and Resolvers**: I implemented a GraphQL API to handle data queries and mutations.
 This was adventurous for me as first time setting this up.
 I used Prisma to generate the schema based on the plan I had made, I then also generated some resolvers to handle common queries and mutations for each model.
 I then wrote custom resolvers for the tasks and users.
 - **Authentication**: I roled my own authentication system, this is quite basic and I would certainly improve on the validation for the form and increasing the password complexity requirements.
 - **Weather API Integration**: I integrated the weather.com API to display the weather for cities mentioned in tasks.
 I approached this by finding a list of cities and converting these into a map.
 This could then be used efficiently to search for city names and look up the weather details from the API.